 #1 Aviation A is a small airline with 100 employees that flies in a limited geographical area, say among the Hawaiian Islands.
 Because they are small, it does not make sense financially or organizationally to take the time/money to:

 - Try and assign/manage users for each Division

-because their issue volume would be fairly small.
+because their safety reporting volume would be fairly small.

-#2 Aviation B is a medium sized airline that operates along the West Coast of the United States.
-They have around 150 employees, so it would probably make sense to have several divisions based on:
+#2 Aviation B is a medium-sized airline that operates along the West Coast of the United States.
+They have around 150 employees, so it would probably make sense to have probably two or three divisions based on:

 - Function, such as Flight Ops, Ground Handling, and Maintenance

 because it would be in their best interest both in terms of time and money to maintain the organization by segmenting these groups.

 - six FBOs;

 - one aviation maintenance organization; and